Skip to content

 Data transfer

-For data files on cloud storage such as Box, an incredibly value command line tool is rclone.
+For data files on cloud storage such as Box or CyVerse, an incredibly value command line tool is rclone.
 To set up an account, use rclone config and follow the instructions.
 Assuming you set up a Box account with the name box_myname, you'd transfer data with a command like: rclone sync box_myname:projects/myproject_data/ /ofo-share/myproject_data --progress --transfers 16.

 Jupyter Notebook / Jupyter Lab